 Dr Gundi Muller-Grotjan

-In 2010, Kimberly moved from Canada to Australia to study medicine at the University of Wollongong.
+In 2010, Dr Kimberly Benson moved from Canada to Australia to study medicine at the University of Wollongong.
 After graduation, she worked for two years as a junior medical officer in Penrith.
-Kimberly is passionate about general practice because of the opportunity to have meaningful interactions with patients and the continuity of care.
+Dr Benson is passionate about general practice because of the opportunity to have meaningful interactions with patients and the continuity of care.